Mpumelelo770/CS50_WTC_EXERCISES/README.md

 - Need to get used to reading documentation.
 Learned that the print functions has more parameters inside of it from documentation e.g \n to move to the next line as one of the default parameters of the print statement.
 -Understanding how methods work on objects. i.e string methods, list methods etc -Some more practice on debugging is needed.
+-Need more practice on working with API,s and requesting different data from different databases/servers.Also need to grasp more of how the requests are stored inside of the JSON file and how i can access and iterate through some keys and values in the JSON file.
+-Must know the real difference between API, server and a database.

 # CS50\_WTC\_EXERCISES